tannerntannern/blog/source/_posts/2019-01-21-Creating-an-Engraved-Leather-Effect-with-CSS.md

 * It work with _any_ font (including [Font Awesome](https://fontawesome.com/), or a similar font-based icon system <i class="fas fa-thumbs-up"></i>)
 * Both the text and font can change on the fly without messing up the effect

 Today, I will walk you through my process so you can create the effect on your own, and I'll even give away the special Blender-made textures at the end of the article.
-It's a bumpy road ahead, but surely you will find the journey worth it, because the effect is so beautiful!
+It's a bumpy road ahead, but hopefully you find something useful along the way.

 ## Breaking it down: How does it work?
 Before we can get to work, we need to briefly break down how the effect is pulled off.
 There are several key pieces to note: